middyjs/middy/README.md

 })
 ```

-Of course, since AWS lambda runs on Node.js 6.10, you will need to transpile your `async/await` code (e.g. using [babel](https://babeljs.io/)).
+Of course, if you're running your AWS lambda on Node.js 6.10, you will need to transpile your `async/await` code (e.g. using [babel](https://babeljs.io/)).

 ### Async Middlewares

-Middy supports middlewares that return promises instead that directly calling the callback:
+Middy supports middlewares that return promises instead of directly calling the callback:

 ```javascript
 const asyncValidator = () => {